Crustaceans are invertebrate animals characterised by a hard exoskeleton, a segmented body, and jointed limbs.

 Armadillidium vulgare

-Rolls up into a ball when disturbed.
-It is slate grey often with lighter patches and measures up to 18mm in length.
+The Common Pill Woodlouse rolls into a ball when it is disturbed.
+It is slate grey, often with lighter patches, and can measure up to 18mm in length.

 #